1:35 pm - 57 degrees - scattered clouds, light breeze...

 It’s that time of year again... hunting season.

 Hunting wild animals for food used to be a part of everyday life – for some it still is.
 Hunting may not be for everyone, but it’s a part of our lives.
 Hunting is simply harvesting wild food, and we only harvest what our family will eat.

 There are a lot of shocking things about meat.
-Sometimes I find that the most shocking thing about meat to people is that meat is actually made of dead animals!
+Sometimes I find that the most shocking thing about meat to some people, is that meat is actually made of dead animals!
 Crazy right?
 Sorry for my sarcasm, but I do seriously think we maintain a cognitive dissonance between the animals we see and the meat we eat.

 One of the problems with our current food system is that there is this real disconnect with where our food comes from.
 The same person who would squeal if they saw a farmer shoot a cow can easily buy packages of ground beef at the grocery store...or a package of skinless, boneless chicken breasts...or fish fillets.
 While we understand what meat is in a cerebral way, we don’t really understand what that means.
 We don’t equate a dead, bleeding animal with this delicious looking meal on our plate.
 We literally and figuratively remove the life from our food.

 Tony hunts for deer and elk every year – one deer and one elk will put enough meat in the freezer to feed our family for a whole year and be able to share some with family and friends.

 |Shot a bull elk on the third day of |

 Hunting for our own food also gives us peace of mind that the meat in our freezer has not been tainted by antibiotics, artificial hormones, pesticides, herbicides, or unnatural feeds that are not needed and are possibly harmful.